hoppscotch/hopp-doc-gen/README.md

 $ git push -u origin master
 ```

 **12.** Once you're logged in at https://netlify.com, create a new site by clicking on `New Site from Git`.
-Choose your Git provider and then choose your awesome repo where the awesome documentation is located.
+Choose your Git provider and then choose your awesome repo where the awesome documentation is located!

 **13.** Under the **Basic Build Settings**, set build command as `npm run docs:build` and set the publish directory as `docs/.vuepress/dist`.